SoborawinThoy/Google-Data-Analytics-Capstone-Case-Study-/README.md

 ## Act:

 For my capstone project as part of the Google Data Analytics Certificate, I will analyze the World Happiness Report dataset, sourced from Kaggle (available at https://www.kaggle.com/datasets/unsdsn/world-happiness).
 This dataset not only provides happiness scores for various countries but also includes their GDP, Freedom, and Corruption scores.
-My aim is to identify the happiest country and assess its suitability for business operations.
+I aim to identify the happiest country and assess its suitability for business operations.

 I will utilize a combination of tools, including Microsoft Excel, SQL, and Microsoft PowerPoint, throughout this project.
 The project's stakeholders will encompass government organizations and family members.
 The intended audience for my findings comprises citizens and prospective global business ventures looking to expand their operations.

 ## Prepare:

-As mentioned previously, the dataset is sourced from Kaggle, which is generally considered a credible platform for data sets.
+As mentioned earlier, the dataset is sourced from Kaggle, generally considered a credible platform for datasets.
 However, it's important to acknowledge potential bias within the dataset due to its origin from the Gallup World Poll.
 To verify the dataset's integrity and assess the author's credibility, it's essential to delve deeper into the context provided on the Kaggle page and explore any information about the data source and collection methodology.

 The dataset is valuable for addressing the question of "what country is best to do business with?" because it contains several key indicators.
 I believe that high happiness scores in a country are often associated with a robust economy and effective governance.
-Therefore, these indicators can be indicative of the potential for business opportunities in those countries.
+Therefore, these indicators can indicate the potential for business opportunities in those countries.

-When a country boasts a strong economy and a well-regulated government, it suggests a thriving environment for businesses to flourish.
+When a country boasts a strong economy and well-regulated government, it suggests a thriving environment for businesses to flourish.
 By examining this data, we can potentially uncover business opportunities that might not be immediately apparent or well-explored.
 In essence, this dataset can shed light on countries that are not only happy but also economically and politically stable, making them attractive prospects for business ventures.

 ## PROCESS: